lebakassemmerl/msp432-cpp/README.md

 used for bare metal micro-controller programming.
 There may be several bugs in this project, just open an issue or pull-request if you have time :)

+The API/Design is heavily inspired by the API of Tock (https://github.com/tock/tock).

 ## What works
 This project is nowhere near feature complete.
 It is still heavily under development.
 But a few things are still working already: